HydraCG/Specifications/drafts/client-interface.md

 # Hydra Reference Client Interface

 This document describes the interface of a yet-to-be-built reference client library for ReST APIs supporting the Hydra vocabulary.
 In the following we call that client library "Hydra client".

 The Hydra client works similar to a browser.
 You point it to a URL.
 The URL becomes the current resource.
 Then you interact with the controls of the representation.

-The examples show in pseudocode how a commandline interface application could use the Hydra client for interaction with an API.
+The examples show in pseudo-code how a command line interface application could use the Hydra client for interaction with an API.

 ## Current Status